 There was an opportunity to speak to Catherine Mellersh who along with another organisation actually found the marker for this condition.
 On speaking to her they were directed to Bryan Mclaughlin who heads up the research department at the AHT.

 An opportunity to speak to him arose about where we would start as a breed to get the ball rolling in trying to find a marker in our breed for Epilepsy.
-He informed them that The AHT are already researching this condition & have funding for the next 12mths, but it is not breed specific, & although many breeds do suffer, each breed will have its own marker for the condition, which means if they find a marker for epilepsy in one breed, its not going to necessarily be the same in St Bernards, however there may be some similarities.
+He informed us that it is not breed specific, & although many breeds do suffer, each breed will have its own marker for the condition, which means if they find a marker for epilepsy in one breed, its not going to necessarily be the same in St Bernards, however there may be some similarities.
+It is also worth noting that the causes of seizures/epilepsy are not always necessarily genetic.
+There are many other factors that can cause them such as environmental, diet, illness etc so it is not an easy task to find a marker, but every sample will help.

 Bryan is kindly going to send some information & a large box of swabs to help us start to get a DNA bank together at the AHT which they can use in their research to try & find the mutation.
 He will need information on each dog such as general health, any ailments/conditions